 Where a Party becomes aware that odorisation has failed, it will notify the other Party immediately.
 For the purposes of this section 7.9, a failure of odorisation shall include excessive odorisation as well as a total or partial failure of odorisation.

-The Interconnected Party shall cease injecting Gas as soon as practicable on becoming aware of (or being informed of) any odorisation failure.
+The Interconnected Party shall not inject or cease injecting Gas as soon as practicable on becoming aware of (or being informed of) any odorisation failure.
 The owner of the Odorisation Facilities will investigate and restore normal odorisation as soon as practicable, whereupon the Interconnected Party may resume injecting Gas.

-Notwithstanding any other provision of this Agreement, First Gas may cease odorising Gas in any Pipeline or at any Receipt Point on expiry of not less than 18 Months’ written notice to the Interconnected Party and all Shippers.
+Notwithstanding any other provision of this Agreement, First Gas may cease odorising (or requiring the odorising of) Gas in any Pipeline or at any Receipt Point on expiry of not less than 18 Months’ written notice to the Interconnected Party and all Shippers.

 Curtailment